Wariyapola Sri Sumangala College: History

 The school, one of the oldest in Kandy, was established on 16 September 1879, as St. Paul's College, a junior school branch of Trinity College, Kandy.
 It was renamed St Paul's English School in 1987.
-In 1991 the school was renamed to Wariyapola Sri Sumangala College and relocated to present site.
+In 1991 the school was renamed to Wariyapola Sri Sumangala College and relocated to the present site.

 The college has been playing cricket since 1994 and has a long standing cricket rivalry with Sri Rahula College.